PaulRivier/kiwi/README.md

 and must all be at the very top of the file, without any blank line.

-Document content starts after first blank line.
+Document content starts after first empty line.
 Lines in metadata that don't include ':' are ignored, so for example all this forms of metadata headers are acceptable